ManasNJ/Workspace/Linux_vect/Linux_Readme.md

 Hence size of executible file is more in static library compared to dynamic.

+##### Default Linking :
+If you compile a program using this command ->  cc filename.c By default linker links with 3 libraries.
+Two of them are OS related libraries, third one is libc.so libc.so contains all   predefined function definitions like printf , scanf , etc.

+##### Creating Library
+Remember that while creating Libraries , you should not add main function definition inside the library.
+Main function definition is only supposed to be in the source code file.
+To create the library , we need to create .o files from .c files.
+Using command:
+    gcc -c filename.c -o filename.o

-Importants commands (Most of these commands will only owrk in Linux based system) :
+## Importants commands (Most of these commands will only work in Linux based systems) :

 1) cc filename.c -o "executible_filename"  --> This command generates an executible file with the name we have provided.
 In this case default linker links with dynamic C library.